-Campbell Wealth Management, Inc. is a fee-based financial advisor firm that’s based out of Alexandria, Virginia.
-The firm’s team of advisors is on the smaller side and works with a client base in the hundreds.
+Campbell Wealth Management, Inc. is a fee-based financial advisor that serves individuals (including high-net worth individuals), pen and profit-sharing plans, trusts, estates or charitable organizations.
 Financial planning and asset management for those nearing retirement and current retirees are Campbell Wealth Management’s primary areas of focus.
 The firm also holds a spot on SmartAsset's list of the top financial advisors in Alexandria.

 Campbell Wealth Management Background

 Firm president and CEO Kelly Campbell is the sole owner of Campbell Wealth Management.
 Although this firm has been registered with the SEC since just 2010, Kelly Campbell has worked in the financial services industry for more than 25 years.
 Barron’s also named Campbell the 22nd best financial advisor in Virginia for 2018.

 For a firm with just a handful of advisory employees, Campbell Wealth Management has accrued a lot of certifications.
 In fact, this staff includes such certifications as certified financial planner (CFP), chartered financial consultant (ChFC), accredited investment fiduciary (AIF), chartered mutual fund counselor (CMFC), chartered financial analyst (CFA), accredited wealth management advisor (AWMA) and certified divorce financial analyst (CDFA).

 At its core, Campbell Wealth Management is centered around financial planning services for individuals with and without a high net worth who are nearing retirement or have already retired.
 The firm is also known to have advisory relationships with estates, trusts, businesses, charitable organizations, pension plans and profit-sharing plans.